deity-io/falcon-platform-docs/docs/platform/cloud/technical.md

 Deployments are when a build has been pushed to an environment.

 ### Environments
 The number of environments available depends on your Cloud plan.
 An environment is a complete infrastructure with an accessible URL.
-Each environment can be configured to point to a different git branch.

 ### Repositories
 This refers to the code repository for your site.